-An emerging industry standard, IEEE 802.3af, enables distributing power over an Ethernet cable.
-This network continues the same architecture as IEEE 802.3 Ethernet, but provides that either a spare pair or a signal pair of wires in the cable can carry -48 VDC to supply powered devices (PDs) such as IP phones, web cameras, and wireless LAN access points.
-Power sourcing equipment (PSE) is used to provide -48 VDC at the switch or hub.
+An emerging industry standard, IEEE 802.3af, enables distributing power over Ethernet cable.
+This network continues the same architecture as IEEE 802.3 Ethernet, but provides that either a spare pair or a signal pair of wires in the cable can carry -48 VDC to supply powered devices (PDs) such as IP phones, web cameras and wireless LAN access points.
+A power sourcing equipment (PSE) is used to provide -48 VDC at the switch or hub.

-802.3af-compliant PSE may be connected in two locations with respect to the link segment.
-The midspan connection implements the PSE technology outside an existing Ethernet switch.
-The endspan (or Endpoint/DTE PSE) connection implements the PSE inside the switch itself.
-So far, the majority of vendors have selected midspan PSE, although some have already integrated endspan PSE in their switches.
+802.3af-compliant PSEs may be connected in two locations with respect to the link segment.
+The Midspan connection implements the PSE technology outside of an existing Ethernet switch, The End-span (or Endpoint/DTE PSE) connection implements PSE inside the switch itself.
+So far, the majority of vendors have selected Midspan PSE, although some have already integrated End-span PSE in their switches.

 A PSE not only distributes power into the Ethernet network, but also provides a power management function.
-The power management function searches the link segment for a PD, classifies the power rating of the PD, supplies power to the link segment if a PD is detected, monitors the current on the link segment, and removes power from the link segment when the PD is disconnected or no longer requests power.
+The power management function searches the link segment for a PD, classifies the power rating of the PD, and supplies power to the link segment if a PD is detected, monitors the current on the link segment, and removes power from the link segment when the PD is disconnected or no longer requests power.

 The 802.3af specification requires electrical isolation of both the PSE and PD, consistent with the requirements of the physical layers (PHYs) of 10/100BASE-T Ethernet.
-As mentioned previously, the PSE hot swap controller works with a -48 V power supply, which is connected to either a spare pair or the signal pair of wires in the LAN data cable.
+As mentioned previously, the PSE hot swap controller works with a -48 V power supply, which is connected to either a spare pair or the signal pair of the LAN data cable.
 Electrical isolation is required between the hot swap controller and its host control circuit.

 As shown in Figure 3, PSE hot swap controllers or power management chips incorporate I2C bus protocol to communicate with a host microcontroller.
 In this example, two HCPL-063L dual-channel 3.3 V optocouplers isolate the I2C bus interface between the hot swap controller chip and host microcontroller.
-The two channels of one HCPL-063L transmit clock and SDA IN data from the host controller/master device to the hot swap controller/slave device.
-One channel of another HCPL-063L transmits SDA OUT data from slave to master in a reversed direction.
-The second channel can interface with additional functions, such as port request/interrupt signals.
-A conservative design for the LED input resistor calls for a threshold current greater than 5 mA.
-A resistor of less than 200 $\Omega$ is recommended to limit the LED drive current to no greater than 7.5 mA.
+The two channels of one HCPL-063L transmit clock and SDA IN data from the host controller/master device to the hot swap controller/slave device, and one channel of another HCPL-063L in a reversed direction transmits SDA OUT data from slave to master.
+The second channel can interface additional function such as port request/ interrupt signals.
+A conservative design for the LED input resistor calls for providing greater than the threshold current of 5 mA.
+A resister of less than 200 Ω is recommended to limit the LED drive current to greater than 7.5 mA.
 The two 3.3 V power supplies must be isolated between the host controller and hot swap controller.

-The Avago Technologies' HCPL-063L is specified with an isolation voltage of 3750 Vrms for one minute (per UL1577), which will enable a POE switch to meet telecommunications equipment safety standards such as IEC 60950.
-The 15 kV/ $\mu$ s common-mode transient immunity of the HCPL-063L will prevent transient voltage noise from the power hot swap circuit from disrupting the host controller side circuit.
+The Agilent HCPL-063L is specified with an isolation voltage of 3750 Vrms for one minute (per UL1577), which will enable a POE switch to meet telecommunications equipment safety standards such as IEC 60950.
+The 15 kV/μs common-mode transient immunity of the HCPL-063L will prevent transient voltage noise from the power hot swap circuit from disrupting the host controller side circuit.